MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/when-to-reset-data-mart.md

 - If you have a recurring reset pattern due to any of the following reasons:
   - **Missing data** - First eliminate report design issues and data sync timing issues, for example, you observe that the fact map hasn’t run since missing data was posted.
   - **Stuck** integration state - If the integration is slow or seems stuck, resetting the data mart is unlikely to resolve the issue.
-  - If there are high number of attempts and missing data, we recommend opening a support incident and working with a support engineer to analyze your situation before doing resetting the data mart.
+  - If a number of attempts to complete a reset have been made, and have been unsuccessful because of missing data, we recommend opening a support incident and working with a support engineer to analyze your situation before attempting to reset to reset the data mart again.
   - Stale records by themselves don't necessarily justify resetting the data mart.
 If you have a large data set, the reset process will take some time to run, but is unlikely to result in improvement.

 ## What happens during a reset?